Principal Component Analysis (PCA)

 Automatic Exclusion of Missing and Invalid Values

 Rows containing missing values (null), non-numeric values, or infinities are excluded automatically.
 The number of excluded rows is shown in the Summary.
 This exclusion is listwise deletion.
 With many variables, even a single missing value in any variable causes the entire row to be excluded, potentially reducing the usable sample size substantially.
+If the remaining rows are not representative of the original data, the covariance matrix estimate is biased, which in turn affects the directions and variance ratios of the principal components.
 See Missing Data Mechanisms for when listwise deletion is appropriate.

 Eigenvector Sign Convention